 Accommodation: Two Per Room: Eden Rock Resort

-Facilities: Two per room with Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered

 Route: Lake Nakuru – Jinja ±450 km